MycroftAI/documentation/_pages/introduction-developing-skills.md

 [Example Skill Template](https://github.com/MycroftAI/mycroft-skills/tree/19.02/00__skill_template)

 Copy the Template Skill into a new directory.
-Here, we've called the new Skill `skill-training`, but your **Skill** will have a different name.
+Here, we've called the new Skill `skill-hello-world`, but your **Skill** will have a different name.

 ```
 $ cp -R 00__skill_template skill-hello-world